MUHRIS-AJ/-Data-Science-Tools-and-Ecosystem/README.md

 # Exercise 3 - Introduction (Markdown)
 intro_text = """
+This notebook summarizes some of the key tools, libraries, and languages used by data scientists.

+This is the final assignment for the Data Science Tools course.

 ## Introduction
 Data Science is an interdisciplinary field that combines programming, statistics, mathematics, and domain expertise to extract meaningful insights from data.